Vitamin D & Omega-3 may have a larger effect on depression than antidepressants

 For completeness & comparison, here's the effect size of other things on depression:

-(And remember, you can stack any of the above interventions to get an even larger effect!
-You can't just naively add up the effect sizes, but I'd be surprised if the effect of {vitamin d + omega-3 + bright lamps + cardio + good sleep + meditation} combined ends up being less than +2.00.
+(And remember to add +0.4 for the power of hope, e.g. "placebo"!
+Also remember: you can stack any of the above interventions to get an even larger effect!
+You can't just naively add up the effect sizes, but I'd be surprised if the effect of {vitamin d + omega-3 + bright lamps + cardio + good sleep + meditation + therapy + antidepressants} combined ends up being less than +2.00.
 Two letter grades up means going from D to B, or, theoretically, from clinically depressed to flourishing!
 For more papers & my working research notes on "best bang for buck on depression", check out this Google Doc.)

 Also, remember that all the above estimates are uncertain.
-And in general, when scientists replicate psychology experiments more rigorously, the effect size usually shrinks by ½.
-But, I think the overall qualitative picture is still strong: there exist high bang-for-buck ways to reduce depression, which are at least on par with drugs & therapy (possibly 2x to 4x better), that aren't (yet) common knowledge amongst policymakers & the public.
+And that averages hide variation in effect.
+That said, I still think the overall picture is still strong: there exist high bang-for-buck ways to reduce depression, which are at least on par with drugs & therapy (and plausibly 2x better), that aren't (yet) common knowledge amongst policymakers & the public.
 And again, they're dirt cheap with minor-to-no adverse side effects.
 Moderate chance of a big win, for a known tiny cost.
 That's a positive "expected value" bet right there.

 I got onto this research rabbithole a few months ago while borrowing my housemate's ADHD meds, which I may or may not eventually collect into a "JOYMAXXING" informal meta-meta-analysis. (: See me yap about it on video as a cartoon cat.)
 But for this blog post, I wanted to dive deeper into Vitamin D and Omega-3, since their effect sizes are so huge, and they're insultingly cheap & easy, compared to therapy or regular cardio.